Shell

 Why can’t I execute an updatecli manifest with a local script using the shell provider?

 Updatecli behaves differently if it uses a SCM configuration or not.
 If no SCM configuration is provided, then it sets the working directory to where updatecli is executed.
 But if a SCM configuration is provided, then it clones the git repository in a temporary directory such as /tmp/updatecli and then set the working directory to that temporary such as /tmp/updatecli/<git repository>.
 While it allows updatecli to work from a "clean" directory, it makes the testing of the local updatecli manifest a bit more complicated.
-We are investigating the best solution to address this but until now, the best way to test is to comment ou scmid such as
+We are investigating the best solution to address this but for now the best way to test is to comment out scmid such as

 targets: